Zapper-fi/protocol/docs/api-intro/NFT Balances.md

   $first: Int!
 )
 ```

-*Get most valuable NFTs owned by a user. *
+*Get most valuable NFTs owned by a user*